Chibale Zambia: religion kupupa

 BanaNshimbi personal communication, 1987.

 To sing teaching songs is to pay respect to the ancestral spirits.
 So, it is kupupa.
-Singing a song to seek peace also is small kupupa.
+Singing a song to seek peace is also small kupupa.

 BanaNshimbi personal communication, 1987.3Teaching songs: nyimbo sha mafunde; small kupupa: kepupo.